 When I sew, I hoard all the leftover fabric scraps, meaning for them to be used for applique at some point.
-Applique work is somewhat addicting and once you start, you will reach a stage when all your wardrobe space is taken up by scraps for applique.
+Once you start to do applique, you will reach a stage when all your wardrobe space is taken up by scraps for applique.
 And what to applique is never a dilemma with letters always available in many different fonts and styles – so many words to applique on so many projects.

 Applique letters are always in fashion.
-They are favorites for decorating Tshirts, bags, quilts, Bed linen, pillowcases etc. Here are the easiest and the best methods to make the perfect applique letters
+They are favorites for decorating Tshirts, bags, quilts, Bed linen, pillowcases, kids clothes etc. Here are the easiest and the best methods to make the perfect applique letters

 How to easily design the letter for your applique letter.

 Get a printout of your letter shape.
 Open your MS paint – almost every computer has this program.

 If you want the letter shape in an A4 paper dimension open a page with a pixel size of 794 x 1123 px; write your alphabet to a size of about 800+ size in the font you want and you can then print it to the full size ( 210×297 mm is A4 size) on a piece of A4 sized paper ; For small sizes make changes accordingly.